Services

 * click on **Create new alert action**

-Once you have configured an automation's settings, any alert that will be created on the chosen alert source will automatically set the status of your service.
-Make sure that the trigger mode is set to **Automatic** for the alert action to trigger automatically for every alert:
+Once you have configured the automation, any alert created on the chosen alert source will run the action and—depending on how you configure it—set service status or post a status update.
+Make sure that the trigger mode is set to **Automatic** for the action to run on every alert:

 ## Service uptime